This post may contain affiliate links. Read my disclosure policy here.

-A faux fur capelet or faux fur wrap is the perfect, luxurious solution for staying warm while looking glamourous.
-Whether you need to top off a Halloween costume, an evening gown, or a wedding dress, in this post we show you how to make a faux fur capelet or wrap that is both stunning and easy to sew.
+A faux fur wrap or capelet is the perfect, luxurious solution for staying warm while looking glamourous.
+Whether you need to top off a Halloween costume, an evening gown, or a wedding dress, in this post we show you how to make a capelet pattern and sew a stunning faux fur capelet.

 If you want to take a special occasion outfit to the next level, or treat your little girl to a princess experience, add a faux fur capelet or faux fur wrap.